praekeltfoundation/junebug/README.rst

 Making releases
 ---------------
 Releases are done according to git flow, and sticks to semantic versioning for selecting a new version number.
+You should ensure that the release notes in docs/release-notes.rst are up to date before doing a new release.

 To create a new release, make sure you're on the develop branch, and then use the utils script to change the package version::